Trust in familiar building blocks

 - Is a bidirectional link necessary, for example, to be able to call up a warehouse stock in the PDM system?
 Then the ERP must have the interface for this.

-- Similarly, but with less scope, the coupling to a DMS system has to be done, if available.
+- In a similar way, but with less scope, the coupling to a DMS system has to be done, if available.
 A separate DMS system can possibly be dispensed with, provided that the PDM and ERP systems can receive and manage this data.